acedev0816/Colnect-Tester/README.md

 ### Issue with mysql query
     - This project used mysqli->execute_query function for queries, which is supported on php version 8+.
        The hosting provider(000webhost.com) provides php version 7 (for free versions), so changed all queries into mysqli->query format(which was a time-consuimg work :( ))
+## Pages
+### Home
+    Here you can check url and get element count results.
+And also statistic information related to that domain and element.
+### Statistics
+    Here you can see statistic information.
+    You can select domain or url from the list and see statistic information related with that.
 ## Coding Style(Nameing)
 ### -DB
     table, field name: snake_case